-- "360 Finance," "we," "us," "our company" and "our" are to 360 Finance, Inc. and its consolidated subsidiaries and affiliated entities; - "ADSs" are to our American depositary shares, each of which represents two class A ordinary shares; - "Beijing Qibutianxia" are to Beijing Qibutianxia Technology Co., Ltd.; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this annual report only, Hong Kong, Macau and Taiwan; - "class A ordinary shares" are to our class A ordinary shares, par value US\$0.00001 per share; - "class B ordinary shares" are to our class B ordinary shares, par value US\$0.00001 per share; - "inception" are to the date of our inception, July 25, 2016; - "Fuzhou Financing Guarantee" are to Fuzhou 360 Financing Guarantee Co., Ltd.; - "Fuzhou Microcredit" are to Fuzhou 360 Online Microcredit Co., Ltd.; - "ordinary shares" or "Ordinary Shares" are to our class A ordinary shares and class B ordinary shares, par value US\$0.00001 per share; - "our VIEs" are to Shanghai Qiyu, Fuzhou Microcredit and Fuzhou Financing Guarantee; - "our WFOE" are to Shanghai Qiyue Information Technology Co., Ltd.; - "360 Group" are to 360 Security Technology Inc. and its controlled affiliates; - "RMB" and "Renminbi" are to the legal currency of China; - "Shanghai Qiyu" are to Shanghai Qiyu Information Technology Co., Ltd.; and - "US\$," "U.S. dollars," "\$" and "dollars" are to the legal currency of the United States.
+- "360 Finance," "we," "us," "our company" and "our" are to 360 Finance, Inc. and its consolidated subsidiaries and affiliated entities; - "ADSs" are to our American depositary shares, each of which represents two class A ordinary shares; - "Beijing Qibutianxia" are to Beijing Qibutianxia Technology Co., Ltd.; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this annual report only, Hong Kong, Macau and Taiwan; - "class A ordinary shares" are to our class A ordinary shares, par value US\$0.00001 per share; - "class B ordinary shares" are to our class B ordinary shares, par value US\$0.00001 per share; - "inception" are to the date of our inception, July 25, 2016; - "Fuzhou Financing Guarantee" are to Fuzhou 360 Financing Guarantee Co., Ltd.; - "Fuzhou Microcredit" are to Fuzhou 360 Online Microcredit Co., Ltd.; - "ordinary shares" or "Ordinary Shares" are to our class A ordinary shares and class B ordinary shares, par value US\$0.00001 per share; - "our VIEs" are to Shanghai Qiyu, Fuzhou Microcredit, Fuzhou Financing Guarantee and Shanghai Financing Guarantee; - "our WFOE" are to Shanghai Qiyue Information Technology Co., Ltd.; - "360 Group" are to 360 Security Technology Inc. and its controlled affiliates; - "RMB" and "Renminbi" are to the legal currency of China; - "Shanghai Financing Guarantee" are to Shanghai 360 Financing Guarantee Co., Ltd.; - "Shanghai Qiyu" are to Shanghai Qiyu Information Technology Co., Ltd.; and - "US\$," "U.S. dollars," "\$" and "dollars" are to the legal currency of the United States.